laravel/bootcamp.laravel.com/resources/docs/notifications-and-events.md

 ./vendor/bin/sail artisan make:event ChirpCreated
 ```

-We'll be dispatching events for each new Chirp that is created, so let's update our `ChirpCreated` event to accept the specific `Chirp` model that the event relates to, so that we can include details from the Chirp in our message.
+We'll be dispatching events for each new Chirp that is created, so let's update our `ChirpCreated` event to accept the newly created `Chirp` so we can pass it on to our notification.

 ```php filename=app/Events/ChirpCreated.php
 <?php